Chandra Bhedana Pranayama in Yoga - Meaning, Steps and Benefits

 Chandra = Moon | Bhedana = to pass through | Pranayama = exercises to regulate/control

-The Sanskrit term Chandra translates to "moon" and Bhedana means "to pass through."
-Therefore, Chandra Bhedana is a breathing technique wherein “the breath passes through the moon (energy).”
-The Moon refers to the Ida or the Lunar Channel, we'll discuss that later.
+The Sanskrit term Chandra translates to 'moon' and bhedana means 'to pass through.'
+Thereby, Chandra Bhedana is a breathing technique wherein “the breath passes through the moon (energy).”
+The Moon refers to the Moon Channel we mentioned eailer.

-Get into any of the acceptable postures for pranayama and indulge in some calm, even breathing to relax the mind and body.
+Get into any of the acceptable postures for pranayama and indulge in some calm, even breathing to relax.

-Using your right hand, press the tip of your thumb against the right nostril to block it completely.
-Beginners can inhale through a fully open left nostril and experienced practitioners can partially close the left nostril with the tips of the ring and little finger.
+Using the mudra (right hand), press the tip of your thumb against the right nostril to block it completely.
+Beginners can inhale through a fully open left nostril and experienced yogis can partially block the left nostril with the ring finger.

-Chandra Bhedana can be done at any time of the day.
-However, you must do it on an empty stomach.
-Beginners can attempt 10-15 rounds and extend it to 10 to 30 minutes gradually.
-We recommend starting slow and easing into any new practice.
-Increase the rounds and duration very slowly.
-Be aware of your limitations and stay within the realm of comfort.
+Chandra Bhedana Pranayama can be done at any time of the day on an empty stomach.
+Beginners can started with 10 rounds and extend it to 10 minutes over time.
+But you should ease into the practice and increase the rounds and duration very slowly.

 Chandra Bhedana Pranayama is contraindicated in the following cases -